 Landlord and Tenant Responsibilities

 - If giving a notice of termination, serve a written copy to the tenant with the proper amount of notice according to State law.
-Ensure that the applicable 13 just causes are included on the notice.
+Ensure at least one of the 13 just causes is included on the notice and copy of the Resources and Referral Notice.

-- Provide a copy of the notice of termination to the City within two days of serving notice to the tenant.
+- Provide a copy of the notice of termination to the City within three days of serving notice to the tenant.
 You can submit a copy of the notice online.

 - Provide relocation benefits at the time of service to the tenant, if applicable.